 Now in its fourth year, the Wellbeing Programme aims to encourage positive mental and physical wellbeing across the Clinical School.
 It hosts briefings on various topics including sleep and wellbeing, resilience and mindfulness, organises activities to encourage a healthy lifestyle and provides training to supervisors to support their employees.

 Social and Entertainment Society

-The Cambridge Institute Social and Entertainment Society ensure the building continues to be an engaged and motivated atmosphere, encouraging friendly interactions between all staff at the Institute.
+The Cambridge Institute Social and Entertainment Society ensures the building continues to have an engaged and motivated atmosphere, encouraging friendly interactions between all staff at the Institute.